ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/API-Request-enrichment.md

 ### Data generated

-As during the API Request enrichment process the new context is added to `derived_contexts` of the enriched/good event, the data generated will end up in its own table determined by the custom `schemaUri` key in `output` configuration sub-object.
+As during the API Request enrichment process the new context is added to `derived_contexts` of the enriched/good event, the data generated will end up in its own table determined by the custom `schema` key in `output` configuration sub-object.

 [schema]: http://iglucentral.com/schemas/com.snowplowanalytics.snowplow.enrichments/api_request_enrichment_config/jsonschema/1-0-0
 [Configurable-enrichments]: https://github.com/snowplow/snowplow/wiki/Configurable-enrichments